-The Specialty Coffee Association of America (SCAA) has a list of coffee makers the association officially approves.
-At the time of writing, there 12 current models the SCAA approved (and three past models).
+The Specialty Coffee Association (SCA) has a list of coffee makers the association officially approves.
+At the time of writing, there 12 current models the SCA approved (and three past models).

 Start with Fresh Coffee